BASEBALL LINEUP CARDS

 Before each game, managers spend time poring over scouting reports, stats and video to determine their optimal lineup construction and defensive alignment based on the starting pitcher matchup.
 Platoon advantages, hot/cold streaks, days of rest and potential double switches are all weighed in these pregame decisions.
 Managers will usually have multiple lineup card options pre-filled out in case of late scratches or changes to their original plan.

-Read also: TOPPS BASEBALL CARDS 1989 PRICING
+Read also: VINTAGE BASEBALL CARDS MOST VALUABLE

 Once the game begins, the home team’s lineup cards are given to the plate umpire who reviews them and provides a copy to the opposing dugout and official scorer.
 Any lineup changes or defensive switches made during the game require a new card to be submitted, usually handled by an assistant coach.
 Umpires strictly enforce rules around proper and timely communication of lineup changes to avoid confusion over eligible players or illegal substitutions.